Nipple pain is normal while breastfeeding, but it can be easily relieved

 Latching issues

-However, a short or restricted frenulum, aka tongue tie, can prevent your baby's tongue from achieving the proper latch and will cause the baby to break the suction frequently.
+A short or restricted frenulum, aka tongue tie, can also prevent your baby's tongue from achieving the proper latch and will cause the baby to break the suction frequently [5].

-Tongue tie affects up to 11% of newborn babies.
-If you suspect that tongue tie is affecting your baby's latch, consult your lactation consultant or doctor.
+Tongue tie affects up to 11% of newborn babies [6].
+If you suspect that it is affecting your baby's latch, consult your lactation consultant or doctor.

 Flat or squashed nipples